 Plastic is probably not the first word that comes to mind when you think of your garden.
 However, the truth of the matter is that many of us use quite a bit of plastic when tending our outside space.
 Of course, as we know that plastic is bad for the environment at large, as well as any ecosystem in which it is placed, minimising its use should be a priority for all.
-Keep reading for some suggestions on how to do this below.
+Keep reading for some suggestions on how to create a plastic free garden below.

 Make your own compost

 Compost is a substance rich in nutrients and nitrates that can help your plants and flowers to grow.
 It is also something that can be purchased in large plastic bags unless you decide to make your own, that is?

 The great thing about making your own compost is that it’s not only eco-friendly because it requires less use of plastic, but also because you get to use garden debris and kitchen scraps that would otherwise find their way into landfills.
 Indeed, DIY compost really is the best option for anyone looking to create an eco-conscious garden.

 So many plants either come in plastic pots or need to be transferred to larger planters as they grow, many of which are also plastic.
 However, if you are looking to create a plastic-free garden there are other options available.

 The first of these is to use paper planters that you can make yourself from recycled newsprint.
 There is even a special tool for crafting these and they are great for planting seedlings as they biodegrade as your plant grows.

 Alternative for larger and more decorative containers why not try pots made from wood, metal, or terracotta.
 Where possible look for second-hand pots as well, as no new materials or plastic will be used in making or transporting them.